Low-maintenance & No-clog Gutters Comparison Page

 Date: Tue, 17 Jan 2006 13:35:41 -0800

 I need to replace my no clog gutter system that we had put on my house 2 years ago.
 You are right, they don’t clog, and they don’t accept rain either.
-I am local and live at 7004 SW 78th Avenue.
+I am local and live at 7004 SW 78th Avenue in Lake Oswego.
 I understand that the process takes some time.
 I would like to get it started.

 The system I was gullible enough to buy is called Leaf Filter, a membrane system.
 Right after they installed it, it worked perfectly, in summer, before any debris came out of the trees that I have on our property.
 As soon as the winter storms came, debris covered the membrane, and the water cascaded off the roof instead of going into the gutter.
 The only way to make that system work would be to get up on the roof every couple of days, and sweep off the membrane cover.
 It had a short time period to complain, and initially it seemed OK.
 From memory, I think the charge was around $2,000.
 The company that makes leaf filter is not local, but they had a local roofer install it.
 At this point, after 2 winters I just want a better solution.
 I had to take out a couple of newly installed plants along the side of the house because the waterfall destroyed them.
 I’d like to be able to re-landscape the area under the gutters this summer/fall.